AikyaNova-Pvt-Ltd/Aikyanova_Labs_Embedded_Systems/README.md

 👉 **[Click here to go to the QC Testing Directory](./qc_testing)**

 ### 2. Biomedical Sensors
 This directory contains standardized firmware, example sketches, and documentation for integrating physiological sensors into your projects.
-It currently features reference code for I²C and Analog sensors (like the MAX30102 and AD8232) for tracking metrics like heart rate, SpO2, and ECG.
+It currently features reference code for Analog sensors (like the MAX30102 and AD8232) for tracking metrics like heart rate, SpO2, and ECG.

 👉 **[Click here to go to the Biomedical Sensors Directory](./Biomedical_Sensors)**